The Churchill War Rooms

 Conversion of the basement of the New Public Offices into the War Rooms began in June 1938.
 Work done in the basement installed broadcasting and communication equipment, provided ventilation, and also reinforced and sound-proofed the basement.
 Around this time, it was decided that should war break out, a Central War Room would be needed for Chiefs of Staff of armed forces and the government Cabinet to be able to meet.
 This would also mean that members of the Cabinet would need to be housed nearby senior military figures – so it was decided that the Cabinet would be housed inside the Central War Room.
 This decision meant that the Cabinet War Rooms would become the centre of all British military decisions made during WWII.

-The works on the War Room were completed in 1939 and became operational on 27th August in that year – literally days before Britain’s declaration of war on Germany on the 3rd September, 1939.
+The works on the War Room were completed in 1939 and became operational on 27th August in that year – literally days before Britain’s declaration of war on Germany on the 3rd of September 1939.

 Use During World War II